trungvuh/Racing/README.md

 Racers can race each other on multiple laps.
 One controls the car with arrow keys, the other uses "WASD" keys.

+**Note:**

-**Note:** Grass/ Sand is passable, though it will slow the car down and racer loses control of the car.
+  * Grass/ Sand is passable, though it will slow the car down and racer loses control of the car.
+  * To avoid racers short-cut the race, hidden check points have been placed throughout the track.
+Passing the finish line without passing all the check points will not result in completing a lap.

 **Hidden feature:** press "Q" or "/" for honk.